-5 See footnote 1 6 Terrestrial Carbon Group, 2009.
+8 See footnote 1

+6 Terrestrial Carbon Group, 2009.
 Estimating terrestrial carbon at risk of emission: applying the Terrestrial Carbon Group 3 Filters Approach.
-Available at: www.terestrialcarbon.org
+Available at:

-Deforestation The conversion of forests to non-forest through human activities.
-(Consistent with VCS program definitions version 3) Degradation Changes within the forest which negatively affect the structure or function of the stand or site, and thereby lower the capacity to provide ecosystem functions and services8.
-Endangered Species Species classified in the IUCN (International Union for Conservation of Nature) red list of species as being 'Endangered' or 'Critically endangered'.
+Degradation Changes within the forest which negatively affect the structure or function of the stand or site, and thereby lower the capacity to provide ecosystem functions and services 9 .
+Endangered Species Species classified in the IUCN (International Union for Conservation of Nature) Red List of species as being 'Endangered' or 'Critically Endangered'.
 Forest Restoration The repair of natural forest structure, function and biomass following degradation or deforestation.
-The success of restoration can be measured using the normative biodiversity metric, which will quantify improvements in the degree of 'pristineness'.
-Free, prior and informed consent (FPIC) Free, Prior and Informed Consent (FPIC) is the right of indigenous peoples and communities to give or withhold their consent to developments that affect part of their territory.
-It describes the establishment of conditions under which indigenous people and communities can exercise their fundamental rights to "negotiate the terms of externally imposed policies, programs, and activities that directly affect their livelihoods or wellbeing, and to give or withhold their consent to them"9.
-Greenhouse Gas Inventory Protocols Internationally accepted guidelines for emissions reporting, such as the IPCC, the WBCSD, or the WRI10.
+The success of restoration can be measured using the Normative Biodiversity Metric, which will quantify improvements in the degree of 'pristineness'.
+Free, Prior and Informed Consent (FPIC) The right for indigenous peoples and communities to give, or withhold, their consent to developments that affect part of their territory.
+It describes the establishment of conditions under which indigenous people and communities can exercise their fundamental rights to "negotiate the terms of externally imposed policies, programs, and activities that directly affect their livelihoods or wellbeing, and to give or withhold their consent to them" 10 .
+Greenhouse Gas Inventory Protocols Internationally accepted guidelines for emissions reporting, such as IPCC, WBCSD, or WRI 11 .
 Leakage Greenhouse gas emissions occurring outside the project boundary as a result of project activities within the project boundary.
-Local community Communities verified as living within the project area boundaries, established prior to the start of the project.
+Local Community Communities verified as living within the project area boundaries, established prior to the start of the project.
 Where there are transient communities within and around the project area, those communities which are known to, or thought to often frequent the project area will be treated as local communities.
-10World Business Council for Sustainable Development; World Resources Institute, 2001.
-The greenhouse gas protocol: a corporate accounting and reporting standard.
-Washington, D.C.
-Geneva, Switzerland.
+Major/Minor Deficiencies Deficiencies are shortcomings with a project's design, management systems or operations that require attention as part of the process of validation or verification.
+Major deficiencies are those that pose a serious barrier to meeting the standards and require resolution prior to the project progressing towards registration or credit issuance.